 Single Tooth Implant

-Benefits of single and multiple tooth implants include
+Benefits of single and multiple dental implants include:

-- They look and functions like a natural tooth
+• Dental Implants look and functions like a natural tooth.

 Full Arch Implants

-If you are missing all of your teeth, we understand the impact that can take on your health, confidence and happiness.
-Arvada Dental Center offers world-class care so that you can get back to the life you love.
+If you are missing several teeth, we understand the impact that can take on your health, confidence and happiness.
+Dr. Gregory Bennett and the team at Arvada Dental Center offer world-class care so that you can get back to the life you love.